drewlamur/snow-sync/README.md

 * Create a test_configs.yml file
 * Create a test record in the instance (ex: a test script include)
-* Setup the test configs
+* Setup the test configurations in the test_configs.yml
+* Configurations path is <path>/gems/snow_sync-<version>/
+* Append /api/now/table/ to the base_url

 ```ruby
 rspec spec/sync_util_spec.rb
 ```

+Note: if the sync directory is deleted after a previous sync, reset the credential configs in the test_configs.yml so they can be re-encrypted

 ## License